-Packed with bold Tex-Mex flavors, this hearty dish just so happens to be vegan, but we’re pretty certain meat-eaters will love it, too!
+Packed with bold Tex-Mex flavors, this hearty dish just so happens to be vegan, but we’re pretty certain meat-eaters will love it too!
 Tender couscous cradles veggies like corn, onion, and zucchini, plus a blend of kidney, black, and pinto beans.
-Our enchilada sauce adds bold, spiced flavor to the whole casserole.
+Our enchilada sauce adds bold, spiced flavor to the whole skillet.
 Just don’t forget to drizzle vegan mayo sauce and hot sauce on top!

 2 unit